top of page

 Nene Rivers Trust

-The lead partner on the Building the Links for Rockingham Forest project, NRT was formerly known as River Nene Regional Park, and has a long track record of delivering community-based environmental projects in the Nene catchment.
-We are employing a Project Officer for two years to co-ordinate project delivery and support the partners, as well as providing a part-time Senior Project Officer to oversee the work.
-We also administer the project and chair the steering group.
+NRT, formerly known as River Nene Regional Park, was the lead partner on the Building the Links for Rockingham Forest project, and has a long track record of delivering community-based environmental projects in the Nene catchment.
+They employed a Project Officer for two years to co-ordinate project delivery and support the partners, as well as providing a part-time Senior Project Officer to oversee the work.
+They also administered the project and chaired the steering group.

 Logo NRT.JPG